revk/ESP32-Flasher/README.md

 Note also that the board is desigend to provide 5V (USB incoming pass through) or 3.3V to the power output so it can be used with devices needing either voltage.

+**Note that at present serial and use of serial USB chip is not supported because of some library limitations**

 ## Basic operation

 The basic operation is as follows...